 This perspective charts the role of PET as the gold standard imaging modality for staging and response assessment of FL.
 The sensitivity of PET supports a PET-guided approach to initial therapy with supplementary BMB in selected cases.
-There is no confirmed correlation between bSUVmax and risk of HT, and exposing patients to repeat biopsy in search of HT should not be prompted solely by this semi-quantitative measure of FDG-uptake.
+There is no confirmed correlation between high bSUVmax and risk of HT or inferior PFS , and exposing patients to repeat biopsy in search of HT should not be prompted solely by this semi-quantitative measure of FDG-uptake.
 After first-line CIT, EOI PET status is strongly predictive of outcome.
-Achieving CMR provides patients with greater confidence of a prolonged first remission and can assist patients and clinicians in making decisions on the trade-off between the PFS advantage and toxicity of further treatment with antibody maintenance – a dilemma that has been thrown into sharp focus by the current pandemic.
+Achieving CMR provides patients with greater confidence of a prolonged first remission and can assist patients and clinicians in making decisions on the trade-off between the PFS advantage and toxicity of further treatment with antibody maintenance – a dilemma that has been thrown into sharp focus by the current COVID pandemic.
 There are currently no data to support pre-emptive intervention in patients who remain PET-positive and particularly for this poor risk population, the results of current trials involving EOI PET-adapted approaches are awaited with interest.

 Declaration of interests